kickstarter/cfn-flow/README.md

 # cfn-flow
-An opinionated command-line workflow for developing AWS CloudFormation templates.
+An opinionated command-line workflow for developing [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates and deploying stacks.

 Track template changes in git and upload versioned releases to AWS S3.

+Deploy stacks using a standard, reliable process with extensible configuration in git.

 #### Opinions